liutian1998/NamespaceExchanger4SAPlink/README.md

 # NamespaceExchanger4SAPlink
-Collection of scripts and guidance to exchange the namespace of SAP transport objects inside SAPlink nuggets and slinkees
+Collection of scripts and guidance to exchange the namespace of SAP transport objects inside SAPlink nuggets and slinkees using the example of the project abap2xlsx.